hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 <a name="kings-cross"></a>

-### King's Cross
+### 12. King's Cross

-* Known as the [Knowledge Quarter](https://www.knowledgequarter.london/) - The British Library, The British Museum, The Wellcome Trust, The Alan Turing Institute, Francis Crick Institute, UCL (University College London, SOAS (School of Oriental and African Studies), Royal College of Physicians, Google, Springer Nature, The Guardian (and many more) are all located here.
+* Known as the [Knowledge Quarter](https://www.knowledgequarter.london/) - The British Library, The British Museum, The Wellcome Trust, The Alan Turing Institute, Francis Crick Institute, UCL, SOAS, Royal College of Physicians, Google, Springer Nature, The Guardian (and many more) are all located here.
 * [King's Cross Visitor Centre](https://www.kingscross.co.uk/visitor-centre) is a great place to start.
 The model of the neighbourhood gives you an overview of what there is to explore.
 * Explore Pancras Square, Granary Square, Lewis Cubitt Square, Gasholder Park, Coal Drops Yard, etc.
 * Regent's Canal.
 It goes West past Wembley, and you can follow it all the way to Slough or Kew Bridge.
 It is excellent for running and all-day walks.